EricNg314/Kitten-Memory-Game-REACT/README.md

     npm start
     ```

-4. Go to your browser and type enter http://localhost:3000/ into your address bar.
+4. Go to your browser and enter http://localhost:3000/ into your address bar.
 (Or visit the live demo [here](https://ericng314.github.io/Kitten-Memory-Game-REACT/).)

 ## Built With :hammer: